 BNY Mellon SA/NV has carried out extensive work in connection with the remediation of large exposure and concentration risk concerns.
-The Concentration Risk System has been implemented which enables BNY Mellon SA/NV to manage (counterparty and country) Credit Concentration Risk on a day-to-day basis, addressing the requirements of the business and the risk function, and to report Large Exposures to the NBB in line with applicable Large Exposures regulatory reporting requirements.
-This reporting tool has been in place since July 2014.
+The NEXEN large exposures' platform (after the decommissioning of the Concentration Risk System in October 2020) is used at BNY Mellon SA/NV to calculate, manage and report (counterparty and country) Credit Concentration Risk on a day-to-day basis, addressing the requirements of the business and the risk function, and to report Large Exposures to the NBB in line with applicable Large Exposures regulatory reporting requirements.

-There was no regulatory breach in 2019, neither towards external counterparties nor towards intergroup exposures.
+There was no regulatory breach in 2020, neither towards external counterparties nor towards intergroup exposures.